 Build beginner-first intuition for training on Apple silicon: what Metal and MPS are, why unified memory changes the CUDA mental model, how PyTorch exposes the `mps` device, how to check availability, where CPU fallback appears, and how synchronization and memory pressure still shape performance.

-A beginner-first data-structures chapter that starts with a list scan, then teaches inverted indexes, heaps, queues, and caches through one support-search story.
+A beginner-first data-structures chapter that starts with a list scan, then teaches inverted indexes, heaps, queues, and caches through one retrieval story.

 Turn an in-memory support retriever into durable SQL tables.
-Create rows and keys, query with parameters and joins, enforce permissions, use transactions, inspect indexes, and see where pgvector fits.
+Create rows and keys, query with parameters and joins, enforce permissions, roll back failed work, deduplicate retries, inspect indexes, and see where pgvector fits.

 Learn to count retrieval work, express growth with Big-O, avoid wasteful selection and pairwise loops, and enforce a latency budget with runnable Python.